ysyk2021/the-decision-strategist-how-to-think-strategically-and-make-impactful-decisions/kdp.md

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

-Sure, here are 20 Amazon search keywords related to "The Decision Strategist: How to Think Strategically and Make Impactful Decisions":

 1. Strategic thinking
 2. Decision-making
 3. Problem-solving